Opendigitalradio/ODR-DabMux/README.md

 Additional tools:

-`odr-zmq2edi`, a tool that can convert a ZeroMQ ETI stream to an EDI stream.

 `odr-zmq2farsync`, a tool that can drive a FarSync card from a ZeroMQ ETI stream.

 The `src/` directory contains the source code of ODR-DabMux and the additional tools.